 For companies with disparate data sources and who want to consolidate their big data for more efficient transformation and analysis with BI tools, you can further lower your total cost of ownership (TCO) by migrating your SQL Server Integration Services (SSIS) packages into a managed SSIS in Azure Data Factory (ADF) environment, hosted by Managed Instance.

-Managed Instance also can help companies who still run databases on end-of-life versions like SQL Server 2005 or 2008, as migrating these databases to a Managed Instance effectively extends your Microsoft support.
+Managed Instance also can help companies who still run databases or older versions of SQL, as a migration option for these databases to re-host on Managed Instances.

 Cost-effective licensing with Managed Instance